Product demo video generator for SaaS brands | HeyGen

 How to use the AI product video generator

 Paste a product URL, upload images, or type a short brief.
-HeyGen analyses content and extracts features, specs, and visuals to inform scenes in your video generation process.
+HeyGen analyzes the content and extracts features, specs, and visuals to inform scenes in your AI video generation process.

 Choose a visual style, aspect ratio, and target duration.
 Pick a voice, music mood, and branding options to keep every video consistent.